 Work out together

 You might not be able to go to your usual fitness class, but if you’ve got some tunes and a yoga mat, you can work out together straight from home!
 Need a little extra inspiration?
 A few simple searches on YouTube or Instagram can help get the ball rolling.
-Take this down-time to do some extra stretching too, especially if you’re used to a more active lifestyle and the quarantine is really making you slow it down.
+Take this down-time to do some extra stretching too, especially if you’re working from home or used to a more active lifestyle and the quarantine is really making you slow it down.

 Tune-up your bikes